Peugeot's CEO prepares to step aside for Dongfeng deal - sources

 ($1=0.7394 euros)

-(Additional reporting by Alexandria Sage in Paris and Andreas Cremer in Berlin; Editing by Greg Mahlich)
+(Additional reporting by Alexandria Sage in Paris and Andreas Cremer in Berlin; Editing by Greg Mahlich and Mark John)